minkymorgan/bytefreq/README.md

 # bytefreq-rs

-bytefreq-rs is a modern, ultra-fast implementation of the ByteFreq data profiling tool, built in Rust.
+bytefreq-rs is POC for a rust implementation of the ByteFreq data profiling tool, built in Rust.

-This is the first MVP to get the work started.
-It's a little limited, but works, and fast.
+The original code is found here, if you want full features. https://github.com/minkymorgan/bytefreq

+This initital implementation has limited user options, but works very fast, about 4 times faster than using MAWK with the full bytefreq.awk

 It is designed to process very large pipe delimited  datasets efficiently and provide mask based data profiling statistics.
-It only works for pipe delimited files, and later it may be updated to expand this. .
+It only works for pipe delimited files, and later it may be updated to expand this.

 ## Features